TarunSaranga/Tradebook/README.md

 # Introduction
 In this project a Deep Reinforcement Learning Algorithm is developed to increase the profits from a given stock.
 A supervised learning algorithm has also been implemented using regression to predict the future stock prices and maximize the profits using the predictions.
-The results from both the methodsare contrasted based on different metrics.
+The results from both the methods are contrasted based on different metrics.

 # Motivation
 ![rich](annotations/memes/rich.jpg)

+Machine Learning has unprecedented applications in the finance sector.
+The accuracy of prediction has been greatly improved with the advent of Reinforcement Learning and Artificial Intelligence.
+The methods explored here provide a quantitative juxtaposition of RL and Supervised Learning showing that using the former is much more profitable.

 ---

 # Methods Explored